 Stryker’s official recall announcement, dated July 6, 2012, stated that the company decided to recall the hip replacements when it received the disturbing data.

 The neck components of the Rejuvenate and ABG II are made of chromium and cobalt, and the stems are coated with titanium.
-When these parts wear against each other where the neck meets the stem, they can shed metallic debris into the body and lead to complications.
+When the parts rub against each other where the neck meets the stem, they can shed metallic debris into the body.

 - Fretting and corrosion in and around the modular neck junction can release excessive metal debris into the surrounding tissue.